hofstadter-io/hof/README.md

-# hof - the high code framework
+# hof - the higher order framework

 Hof is a tool that weaves together data models, code generation, and task engine with CUE.
 Automate repetitive setup, code, changes, and workflows using your tools.
 Hof is technology agnostic.